 The interests of the Limited Partners in the Partnership will be divided into an unlimited number of Units, of which a maximum of 2,000,000 Units and a minimum of 200,000 Units may be issued.
-Each issued and outstanding Series A Unit shall be equal to each other Series A Unit and each outstanding Series F Unit shall be equal to each other Series F Unit with respect to all rights, benefits, obligations and limitations provided for in the Partnership Agreement and all other matters, including the right to distributions from the Partnership and no Unit of a Series shall have preference, priority or right in any circumstances over any other Unit of that Series.
+Each issued and outstanding Series A Unit shall be equal to each other Series A Unit and each outstanding Series F Unit shall be equal to each other Series A Unit and each outstanding Series F Unit shall be equal to each other Series A Unit and each outstanding Series F Unit shall be equal to each other Series A Unit and each outstanding Series F Unit shall be equal to each other Series F Unit with respect to all rights, benefits, obligations and limitations provided for in the Partnership Agreement and all other matters, including the right to distributions from the Partnership and no Unit of a Series shall have preference, priority or right in any circumstances over any other Unit of that Series.
 At all meetings of the Limited Partners, each Limited Partner will be entitled to one vote for each Unit held in respect of all matters upon which holders of Units of that Class or Series are entitled to vote.
 Each Limited Partner will contribute to the capital of the Partnership \$25.00 for each Unit purchased.
 There are no restrictions as to the maximum number of Units that a Limited Partner may hold in the Partnership, subject to limitations on the number of Units that may be held by Financial Institutions and provisions relating to take-over bids.
 The minimum purchase for each Limited Partner is 200 Units.
 Additional purchases may be made in single Unit multiples of \$25.
 Fractional Units will not be issued.
 The Units constitute securities for the purposes of the Securities Transfer Act (Ontario) and similar legislation in other jurisdictions.
 See "Organization and Management Details of the Partnership - Details of the Partnership Agreement".